Rainy Days Ideas

 Most activities can be made suitable for children, including glassblowing.
 Many of the glassworks in the Kingdom of Crystal offer children and adults the chance to blow, paint or engrave glass.

-The premises of the world’s first IKEA shop are in Älmhult, and they have now been turned into and opened as a museum.
-Playful and creative exhibitions make IKEA Museum a fun visitor attraction for young and old.
+The premises of the world’s first IKEA shop are in Älmhult, and they have been turned into a museum.
+Playful and creative exhibitions make IKEA Museum a fun visitor attraction for both young and old.

 The Waterpark at Västervik Resort